PrAg-PO: Prompt Augmented Policy Optimization for Robust and Diverse Mathematical Reasoning: Introduction

-In this work, we introduce prompt augmentation, a simple yet effective technique for RL post-training of LLMs on mathematical reasoning.
+In this work, we introduce PrAg-PO, a simple yet effective policy optimization technique for RL post-training of LLMs on mathematical reasoning.
 Specifically, we mix multiple reasoning templates and formats within a single training run, including tagged reasoning–answer separation, free-form generation, explicit chain-of-thought prompting, and reflection-based formats.
 These templates are paired with template-specific format rewards to ensure faithful adherence during training.
-We show that prompt augmentation successfully elicits diverse reasoning behaviors within a single model trained in a single run.
-Importantly, under a fixed training dataset, this lightweight form of data augmentation enables substantially prolonged post-training (e.g., 50 epochs) and achieves state-of-the-art performance on mathematical reasoning benchmarks.
-As shown in \cref{fig:acc_curve}, our method outperforms both vanilla GRPO and DAPO in terms of per-benchmark mean accuracy and per-question mean accuracy on Qwen2.5-Math-1.5B.
-Crucially, we find that prompt augmentation stabilizes RL training, particularly in low-entropy regimes, allowing continued policy improvement even after model entropy has significantly decreased.
+We show that PrAg-PO successfully elicits diverse reasoning behaviors within a single model trained in a single run.
+Importantly, under a fixed training dataset and the default evaluation prompt template, PrAg-PO achieves competitive performance on mathematical reasoning benchmarks.
+As shown in \cref{fig:teaser}, our method outperforms both vanilla GRPO and DAPO in terms of per-benchmark mean accuracy and per-question mean accuracy on Qwen2.5-Math-1.5B, DeepSeek-R1-Distill-Qwen-1.5B and Qwen3-1.7B.
+It is important to note that such improvement is non-trivial, as mixed template training inherently causes distributional difference between train and test time, potentially impairing the performance.
+We also find that prompt augmentation helps stabilizing RL training, reducing overfitting and allowing continued policy improvement.
 In summary, our contributions are three-fold:

-1. We propose prompt augmentation for RL-based mathematical reasoning, a simple, effective, and computationally inexpensive data augmentation method that employs a diverse set of reasoning templates with associated format rewards to train models to reason.
+1. We propose Prompt Augmented Policy Optimization (PrAg-PO) for RL-based mathematical reasoning, a simple, effective, and computationally inexpensive policy optimization method that employs a diverse set of reasoning templates with associated format rewards to train models to reason.
 We show that this approach elicits a richer set of reasoning trajectories.